Protect yourself 'from ugliness': These 3 top stocks have hiked their dividends for at least 25 straight years — and Cramer likes them for the rest of 2022

 In fact, he considers ADM “one of the top agricultural plays out there.”

 Agriculture is naturally a highly resilient industry.
 Whether boom or bust, people still need to eat.
 This resilience is reflected in ADM’s share price performance.
-While the broad market is deep in the red year to date, ADM shares have surged almost 30%.
+While the broad market is deep in the red year to date, ADM shares have surged more than 30%.

 Cramer also argues that the company is solidly positioned to capitalize on supply chain disruptions.